noch-g/pokedex-cli/README.md

                                                       # @ @ #             : : : :
                                                       # @ @ #               : :
                                                         # #

-# pokedex-cli: a Pokédex CLI tool

-## What is it?

-**pokedex-cli** is an implementation of the guided project [Build a Pokedex in Go](https://www.boot.dev/courses/build-pokedex-cli-golang) from the [boot.dev](https://www.boot.dev) platform.

-It is a **CLI tool** that uses the [PokéAPI](https://pokeapi.co/) API to fetch Pokemon-related data.
-The game within a command line terminal allows you to explore the Pokémon universe, catch Pokémons, and display information about them.

 ## Features from the guided tutorial
   - **REPL loop** with prompt to interact with the user